Widener, Diamondbacks beat Padres 3-1 to avoid 4-game sweep

 TRAINER’S ROOM

-Diamondbacks: Walker was back in the lineup at first base with a black eye after coming out of Saturday night’s game when Rojas’ throw from shortstop bounced and hit him on his left cheek.
+Diamondbacks: Lovullo said is showing signs of a strained left calf and will return to Phoenix for tests. … Walker was back in the lineup at first base with a black eye after coming out of Saturday night’s game when Rojas’ throw from shortstop bounced and hit him on his left cheek.

 UP NEXT